roman-milk/roman-milk.github.io/candy-dishes-and-chocolate.md

  But I could not deny that I was very interested in Jennifer and God knew that I loved waking up with her and wishing it could be a daily thing.
 Well, nothing was going to happen until her divorce was out of the way so I had time.

  Jennifer took one look at my apartment and said, "Nope, won't do."
-Report_Story #3